PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 whom have leveraged the research experience they gained working with me to obtain positions in industry and academia.
 //
-/* At #school, */ I will continue to improve on these techniques to deliver quality instruction to my students, and enriching research opportunities to my mentees.
+#if "school" in sys.inputs [At #sys.inputs.at("school"),]

-// I am most interested in teaching courses that foster advanced competencies in
+I will continue to improve on these techniques to deliver quality instruction to my students, and enriching research opportunities to my mentees.

-// software development.
+#let courses = (
-// //
+  text(fill: red)[Systems Software],
-// Specifically, at #school I would most like to teach #courses.join(", ", last:
+  text(fill: red)[Software Engineering],
-// ", and ").
+)

-// //
+I am most interested in teaching courses that foster advanced competencies in software development.
-// Additionally, I would also be willing to teach courses on compiler design and
+//
-// programming languages, since my graduate research work often overlapped with
+Specifically,
-// these areas.
+#if "school" in sys.inputs [at #sys.inputs.at("school")]
-// //
+I would most like to teach #courses.join(", ", last: ", and ").
-// I am also qualified and capable of teaching introductory courses on computer
+//
-// programming, data structures and algorithms, and operating systems.
+Additionally, I would also be willing to teach courses on compiler design and programming languages, since my graduate research work often overlapped with these areas.
 //
-// Finally, I would also be happy to contribute a new a course on #todo.
+I am also qualified and capable of teaching introductory courses on computer programming, data structures and algorithms, and operating systems.

-// #bibliography("references.bib", title: "References")
+Finally, I would also be happy to contribute a new a course on #todo.